Michaela000/EPICHAD/project/index.md

 ## What's all this now?

 At this point you might ask yourself what EPICHAD actually stands for.
 Well, it means "EPIlepsy in CHildren and ADults".
 As part of a module in our Masters programm, we worked for the very first time with open source EEG data.

-Please provide general information and motivation here, as well as links to the specific sections.
+Here on this website we present you our progresses and results of the project.

 The project includes the following parts:

 * [Overview & motivation]()

-   You can put an informative one-liner here.

 * [Project outline & management plan]()

-   You can put an informative one-liner here.

 * [Dataset & management plan]()

-   You can put an informative one-liner here.

 * [Pre-registration]()

-   You can put an informative one-liner here.

 * [Open lab notebook]()

-   You can put an informative one-liner here.

 * [Data analyses]()

-   You can put an informative one-liner here.

 * [Results & outcomes]()

-   You can put an informative one-liner here.

 * [Poster & manuscript]()

-   You can put an informative one-liner here.

 * [Data access]()

-   You can put an informative one-liner here.

 * [Code of Conduct](https://g0rella.github.io/gorella_overview/CoC.html)